-The Google Pixel 2 is on its way, following the success of the original Google Pixel and Pixel XL, despite a few small quirks.
-Recently, we had a chance to talk to the head of hardware at Google about what to expect with the next Pixel smartphone.
-Read on for our overview and assessment of all the Pixel 2 news and rumors so far, including the possibility of a third Pixel device.
+The Google Pixel 2 arrives this October to follow up on the success of the original Google Pixel and Pixel XL, despite a few small quirks.
+Last March, we had a chance to talk to the head of hardware at Google about what to expect with the next Pixel smartphone.
+Read on for our overview and assessment of all the Pixel 2 news and rumors so far, including leaked official pricing and designs.

 Highlight recent changes